OC Parks Pass-2024 Annual Pass. Have you purchased your Orange County Parks annual pass for 2024?

 - Caspers Wilderness Park, San Juan Capistrano

 - Aliso Beach Park got moved to the City of Laguna Beach running it is not managed by OC Parks anymore as of March 2023

 - Capistrano Beach, Capistrano Beach – not very accessible anymore because of coastal erosion

 - Salt Creek Beach, Dana Point

-*Since 2008, I have received complimentary annual passes on occasion.
+*Since 2008, I have received complimentary annual passes for 2 or 3 years in my 16 year history writing about them.
 However, I covered almost all of the OC Parks at my own expense and always renew my annual pass.
 It’s so worth the investment!
 Link here to full disclosure policy.